AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

-This function validates PSU channel configuration based on the selected mode and works with the following instruments (E36233A / E336234A).
+This function validates PSU channel configuration based on the selected mode.
 It checks:

-- That devices are connected
+- That devices are connected.
-- That the mode matches available devices
+- That the mode matches available devices.
-- That enough channels are configured
+- That enough channels are configured.
-- That channel count does not exceed mode limits
+- That channel count does not exceed mode limits.

 ```{admonition} Input Parameters
 :class: tip